vicoscanseco/vicoscanseco/README.md

 - 🌱 I’m currently learning [Azure SQL]
 - 💬 Ask me about C#, Blazor, SQL Server, Star Wars
 - 📫 How to reach me: [Twitter]
-<h3 align="center">A passiDevOps Engineer with more than 15 years of experience in the entire software development process and a keen interest in software design and architecture.
-Able to work in a team or independently, with great analytical and problem-solving skills</h3>

 [Azure SQL]: https://azure.microsoft.com/en-us/products/azure-sql/ "Azure SQL"
 [Twitter]: https://twitter.com/Victor_Canseco "Twitter"